hry712/GeekSchool_task7-2/README.md

 ## MainActivity

 The basic initial activity of this app.
-It only provide a button widget on its UI.
+It only provides a button widget on its UI.
 When you click down the button, a system question dialog will ask you to select an implicit activity to start.

 ## ViewImageActivity

-A custom activity to give users another choice to start for images viewing.
+A custom activity gives users another choice to view images.